LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Both lassoc and the freely available :program:`gcc` compiler tools are required to compile a binary LassoApp.
 Several steps are involved in this task.
-However, LassoSoft makes available a "`makefile`_" which simplifies this process on Linux and OS X. To use this makefile, copy the file into the same location as the LassoApp directory.
+However, you can use a "makefile" which simplifies this process on Linux and OS X. To use this `example makefile`_, copy the file into the same location as the LassoApp directory.
 Then, on the command line, type:

 .. code-block:: none